FFyL-UNAM/phpbb-validation/README.md

     node phpbb users -s -c 'FILOSOFIA (ESC)' -g 'FILOSOFIA (ESC)'

-The college is just the group
+The college could be or not the group.
+In the example above is the same.

 ###ToDo